aalicc/HyPlantBox/README.md

 <br />
 CONTROLLINO MAXI, as the core element, is located in the center of the diagram, interconnecting with the components from both sides.
 As shown on the diagram all the sensors are located on the left side, while the mechanical equipment is positioned on the right side.
 <br />
-Although the most of the system connections are straightforward, it's important to pay special attention to certain aspects.
+Although the most of the system's connections are straightforward, it's important to pay special attention to certain aspects.
 <br />
 For example, the waterproof temperature sensor DS18B20 is connected utilizing One Wire technology.
 This means that the sensor is powered only with data and ground line.
 To perform this type of connection a pull-up resistor of 4.7 kOhm must be integrated between VCC and D0 pins and then as a single data line connected to CONTROLLINO.
 <br />